DallanQ/dominion/QA.md

 No, you only get the +1 Coin if the card is played.
 Since it also provides +1 Action, there's no reason not to play it.

 [cost-comparison](https://boardgamegeek.com/thread/2031453/cost-comparison)

-> How can we compare Overlord to Copper?

-Overlord is versatile, mimicking any Action card costing up to 5, while Copper consistently gives +1 Coin.
-Copper is useful early but weakens over time.
-Overlord’s 8 Debt cost delays other buys, but its flexibility makes it valuable throughout the game.

 [adventurer-and-kings-court-plus-mountebank-quick-q](https://boardgamegeek.com/thread/1370955/adventurer-and-kings-court-plus-mountebank-quick-q)